mrsalmon1976/safish.com/_posts/2025/2025-06-25-setting-up-replication-mongodb-v4.markdown

 Some important notes here:
  - When you restart your MongoDb instances after making these changes, they will be **inaccessible** until you fire up the replica set as per the next step
  - My keyfile is on Windows, for Linux you will need to apply permissions to the file and set a Linux path to the file.
- - It is also important note that YAML is very iffy with spacing and tabs.
+ - It is also important ti note that YAML is very iffy with spacing and tabs.
 Make sure all "empty" lines are really empty, and leading spaces are spaces and not tabs.
 Test this out before making your changes.

 # Initialize the Replica Set